jbinder/flatsch/README.md

 flatsch
 =======

-Friendly reminds you to blink frequently to keeping your eyes healthy.
+Friendly reminds you to blink frequently for keeping your eyes healthy.

 > WARNING: This app may potentially trigger seizures for people with photosensitive epilepsy.
 Please take care!